-During 2018, we entered into a \$5.4 million strategic investment in an equity position of a private company, which is included in "Investments" on our Condensed Consolidated Balance Sheets.
-This investment represents a private company without a readily-determinable fair value.
+During 2018, we made a \$5.4 million strategic investment in a private company, which is included in "Investments" on our Condensed Consolidated Balance Sheets.
+This investment represents an equity interest in a private company without a readily-determinable fair value.
 The Company has elected to apply the measurement alternative of cost minus impairment, if any, plus or minus changes resulting from observable price changes.
-As of March 31, 2019 and December 31, 2018, there were no observable price changes or indicators of impairment for this investment.
+As of June 30, 2019 and December 31, 2018, there were no observable price changes or indicators of impairment for this investment.